jmauerhan/wave-php-double-loop-demo/README.md

 - [UUID Generator](https://www.uuidgenerator.net/) - You may want this during testing

 #### Documentation for Dependencies
+One of the things we focus on in this workflow is decoupling dependencies.
+Any of these can be replaced at any time by other tool.
+This demo is not meant to be specific to any of these third party libraries, we simply use them to solve a common problem such as routing or validation, unrelated to the business logic code.

 - [Silex](https://silex.symfony.com/) - microframework / router
 - [Phinx docs](http://docs.phinx.org/en/latest/) - db migrations
 - [Valitron Validator](https://github.com/vlucas/valitron) - http request validation
 - [Ramsey/Collection](https://github.com/ramsey/collection) - typed collections of objects

+#### Docs for Testing Tools
 - [PHP Unit Docs](https://phpunit.readthedocs.io/en/7.3/)
 - [Behat](http://behat.org/en/latest/)
 - [Behat Mink Extensions](https://github.com/Behat/MinkExtension/blob/master/doc/index.rst) - Mink is a browser driver